From “The Circle of Art” CD material:

 About OpenOffice

 Background: With the basic free wordpress blog, you can include .doc, .pdf, .odt (OpenDoc) and .ppt (PowerPoint) files.
 You can’t include audio or video files directly without the space upgrade.
 That’s sort of a drag.
-You can get around this limitation, to a degree, by just renaming a file you want to upload to a legal extension, but that’s obviously crufty.
-So, what’s an “.odt”?
+You can get around this limitation, to a degree, by just renaming a file you want to upload with one of those acceptable extensions, but that seems a bit crufty.

 (Update in April 09: I’ve been using OpenOffice’s Writer, Calc and Draw modules a fair amount, and so far I am very happy with their feature richness and stability.)